KristenTidmuss/Portfolio/README.md

 # [KristenTidmuss.dev](https://kristentidmuss.dev)

-Repository for my portfolio page
+Repository for my portfolio page built using React and NextJS
-Built using Hugo with the PaperMod theme